rochars/byte-data/README.md

 https://google.github.io/styleguide/jsguide.html

 ### Code of conduct
-This project adopt the [Contributor Covenant, version 1.4](https://www.contributor-covenant.org/version/1/4/code-of-conduct.html), available at https://www.contributor-covenant.org/version/1/4/code-of-conduct.html as its code of conduct.
+This project is bound by a code of conduct: The [Contributor Covenant, version 1.4](https://www.contributor-covenant.org/version/1/4/code-of-conduct.html), available at https://www.contributor-covenant.org/version/1/4/code-of-conduct.html

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting rocha.rafaelsilva@gmail.com.